joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

 Another is [MAGNET](https://magnet.crowdcafe.com/).

+Install [Hammerspoon](https://www.hammerspoon.org/) and configure it with [ShiftIt Spoon](https://github.com/peterklijn/hammerspoon-shiftit).

-## Dealing with UK keyboard layout
+## Dealing with a UK keyboard layout

+If you have a MacBook with a UK layout, but are accustomed to keys in a US layout, then you may like to reconfigure some keys.

 Convert Alt-§ into Alt-backtick using [these instructions](https://apple.stackexchange.com/a/401673/159962).